 Benign Prostatic Hyperplasia-Definition

-Benign prostatic hyperplasia (BPH) refers to the proliferation of epithelial and smooth muscle cells within the transition zone of the prostate.
+Benign prostatic hyperplasia (BPH) refers to the proliferation of epithelial and smooth muscle cells within the transition zone of the prostate (Figure 2).
 Other terms for BPH include benign prostatic hypertrophy and benign prostatic enlargement (BPE).
 The term has been used to describe a constellation of voiding symptoms that occurs in men with aging.
 These symptoms are generally referred to as obstructive in nature, as the hyperplastic tissue leads to a narrowing of the prostatic urethra.
 Such symptoms include decreased force of stream, hesitancy, straining, incomplete bladder emptying, and nocturia.
 Irritative symptoms are also associated with BPH and include urinary frequency, urgency, and occasionally dysuria.

 BPH has been used synonymously with “prostatism” and “bladder outlet obstruction”, implying that obstruction to urinary outflow, secondary to prostatic enlargement, is the cause of such symptoms.
 More recently, it has been recognized that prostatic enlargement is not necessary for such symptoms.
 Furthermore, women may experience similar symptoms with age.
 Thus, “lower urinary tract symptoms” (LUTS) is currently the preferred term to describe this complex of obstructive and irritative urinary symptoms that occur in both sexes with age.